 Total Construction volume, after accounting for inflation, has been down for five of the last six quarters.
 Construction volume peaked from Q1 2017 to Q1 2018, is now down 6% from the 2018 peak.

-Construction volume is not directly known or reported.
+Construction volume is not directly reported.
 It is not a commonly referenced industry measure reported in the news.
 But it is a more important indicator of activity in the industry than spending.
 Volume is found only through analysis of spending and inflation data.

 Another common misrepresentation using spending data relates to jobs growth.
 Jobs growth is often compared to spending growth where a 3% to 4% increase in jobs from year to year is substantiated if we have a similar 3% to 4% growth in spending.
 However, current $ spending is not yet adjusted for inflation and does not represent growth in real volume of work.
 Jobs must be compared to volume.
 Real volume increases are represented by constant $, or construction spending adjusted for inflation.